Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Overview: Familiar Reasoning Principles in a New Setting

 Here, $x$ and $y$ are clearly not independently distributed, since both are derived from $z$.
 So it seems dubious that \ruleref{Par} could be used to reason about this program.
 The key observation is that $x$ and $y$ are \emph{conditionally} independent on $z$, so we can compositionally reason about the threads by first breaking down the outcomes of the sampling operation such that $z$ is deterministic in each case.
 We draw inspiration from the logics \DIBI \cite{bao2021bunched}, Lilac~\cite{li2023lilac}, and Bluebell~\cite{bao2025bluebell}, which include constructs to reason about conditioning, but which are not sufficient for the kind of analysis needed here. \DIBI's model of separation is too coarse (see \Cref{sec:ov-precise}), Lilac has no rule for case analysis over conditioning modalities, and Bluebell's case analysis rule (\textsc{c-wp-swap}) has side conditions which would preclude adapting it for use in parallel composition.

 To support \emph{both} case analysis \emph{and} parallel composition, in \pcol we introduce an \emph{outcome conjunction} $\bigoplus_{X\sim d}\varphi$, which binds a new logical variable $X$ that can be referenced in $\varphi$, and is distributed according to $d$, \eg $z \sim \bern{\frac12}$ is syntactic sugar for $\bigoplus_{Z \sim\bern{\frac12}} \sure{z\mapsto Z}$.
-Outcome conjunctions feature in prior logics \cite{outcome,zilberstein2025outcome,zilberstein2025demonic,zilberstein2024outcome}, but in this paper we use a new measure theoretic foundation based on \emph{direct sums} \cite{fremlin2001measure}, which interacts well with separation, and represents conditional probabilities via Bayes' Law.
-As a result, the \ruleref{Split} rule---shown below---is admissible in \pcol, which is critical for concurrency reasoning.\footnote{Our approach of using direct sums is not without tradeoffs: \pcol is fundamentally discrete, whereas other logics, notably Lilac~\cite{li2023lilac}, support continuous distributions.
+Outcome conjunctions feature in prior logics \cite{outcome,zilberstein2025outcome,zilberstein2025demonic,zilberstein2024outcome,zhang2024quantitative}, but in this paper we use a new measure theoretic foundation based on \emph{direct sums} \cite{fremlin2001measure}, which interacts well with separation, and represents conditional probabilities via Bayes' Law.
+As a result, the \ruleref{Split} rule---shown below---is admissible in \pcol, which is critical for concurrency reasoning.\footnote{Our approach of using direct sums has tradeoffs: the outcome conjunction $\bigoplus$ is fundamentally discrete, whereas other logics, notably Lilac~\cite{li2023lilac}, have continuous conditioning modalities.
 Despite this restriction, our examples will illustrate the expressive power of the logic, as many uses of randomization in concurrent and distributed programs only require discrete distributions.
 See \Cref{sec:related} for a deeper comparison with other logics.}

 In the premise of \ruleref{Split}, $X$ is unbound, and therefore it is implicitly universally quantified.
 So, the rule allows us to partition the sample space according to $d$, reason about the program as if $X$ is a deterministic value, and then once again bind $X$ under an outcome conjunction in the conclusion.